Sign up for SMS and get 10% OFF sent right to your phone!

 If you’re an ebony goddess like friend and fellow Glowteam writer Shiloh Garcia, you have a much higher concentration of melanin and better resistance to sun damage.

-However, I know that some people love hitting up the tanning salons.
+Some people love hitting up the tanning salons.
 In fact, there are legions of tanning devotees who insist that it’s a safer alternative to laying out in the sun.

 I hate to disagree, but…